Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.5 K/9, the second-best in MLB.
+- The Marlins pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.22).
+- The Marlins have a 4.23 team ERA that ranks 17th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.